 As to the applicability of the TA, the SEA, the SCA, the CA and the regulatory control provisions, see question 1.1 above.
-The TA and the SEA cease to apply after a delisting of a company, despite whether these companies continue to have a dispersed shareholder base or not; the SCA, the CA and the regulatory control provisions, if any, are, however, still applicable within the scope outlined under question 1.1 above.
+The TA and the SEA cease to apply after the delisting of a company, irrespective of whether these companies continue to have a dispersed shareholder base or not; however, the SCA, the CA and the regulatory control provisions, if any, are still applicable within the scope outlined under question 1.1 above.